 The Greenville County College Fair is typicall held over two days each year in the fall.
 The dates depend upon those dates assigned to Greenville’s Fair by CACRAO.
+Below is information for our annual fair.
+However, the statistics below indicate the demographical information for Greenville County.

 - We average 130 institutions per year and is held at the Greenville Convention Center – one of the nation’s largest convention and meeting facilities.

 - Greenville County Schools (GCS) is the largest public school system in South Carolina (49th largest in the nation) with 14 High Schools and several Charter High Schools averaging 5,200 rising juniors and 4,600 rising seniors.
 Nine GCS high schools have been ranked in the top 5% among America’s Best Schools by Newsweek magazine and has the largest PTA membership in the state.

 - Private Schools include Bob Jones Academy, Christ Church Episcopal, Hampton Park Christian, Saint Joseph’s Catholic, Shannon Forest Christian, and Southside Christian as well as several other private schools